sweng-epfl/public/lectures/Debugging/ReadMe.md

 #### Exercise
 Check out the code in the [stack](exercises/lecture/stack) folder, which contains an `IntStack` class and a usage example.
 Add code to `IntStack` to catch problems early, and fix any bugs you find in the process.
+First, look at what the constructor should do.
+Once you've done that, add an invariant and use it, and a precondition for `push`.
+Then fix any bugs you find.

 <details>
 <summary>Solution (click to expand)</summary>
 <p>